-There will be a number of projects and problem sets.
+There will be a number of projects and and a couple of problem sets.
 The deadline for each will be stated clearly on the assignment, down to the minute.
 The assignment will also state the manner in which you are expected to submit or show your work.
 Late submissions will receive failing grades.
 Futhermore, failure to complete any one of the labs or projects may result in a failing grade for the course.
 These assignments are too important to the course not to be completed.
+If you do not complete the work for an assignment, you are better of submitting partial work on-time than submitting a complete project late.
+If you fall behind in the class, don't avoid the situation-come and talk with me, and we will figure out how best to get you back on track.